Lockup (TV series): Overview

 Most episodes end with a 'recap', explaining what happened to a given inmate (or, on occasion, a staff member) months or years after the taping; subsequent episodes will frequently return to a given prison (and/or a given inmate) to revisit them several months later.

-The cancellation of Lockup was announced on June 29, 2016, with the twenty-fifth season as the series' last.
+The cancellation of Lockup was announced on June 29, 2016, with the twenty-fifth season as the series' last after twelve years.